zxcvbn-ts/zxcvbn/docs/guide/getting-started/README.md

                            # with friendlier display string values:
                            # "less than a second", "3 hours", "centuries", etc.

 result.score      # Integer from 0-4 (useful for implementing a strength bar).
-The scoring is based on the default configuration.
+Is configurable in the options with timeEstimationValues other wise a default value is used.

   0 # too guessable: risky password. (guesses < 10^3)